AadarshDevi/CISC191/Week1/Word_Frequency.md

 1. The flowchart of my thought process: [Drawio Flowchart](word_frequency_flowchart.drawio)
 2. Explain how will you perform a frequency analysis of a website if you hve to do it?
  - To do a frequency analysis of a website,
    1. I would create a arraylist of strings
+   2. I will go through the entire website reading every word.
-       2. that contain unique
+   2. it will contain unique words from the website.
-   words from the website. this will create a list of words. i can then use this words to reread the website and
+   3. this will create a list of words. i can then use this words to reread the website and
 3.